Stories of Our Lives: Controversy

 The film was rejected for distribution and screening in Kenya by the Kenya Film Classification Board, on the grounds that the film "promotes homosexuality, which is contrary to national norms and values" of Kenya.
 Executive producer Gachara was subsequently arrested on charges of violating the country's Films and Stage Plays Act by purportedly shooting the film without a license from the Kenyan Department of Film Services.
 The charges against Gachara were dropped by March 2015, although the film itself has remained banned in Kenya.

 Critical response

-Stories of Our Lives has received positive reviews.
+Stories of Our Lives received positive reviews.
 Reviews from the Huffington Post described the film as an "intimate, masterly portrayal of Kenya's LGBT community" and "one of the most triumphant and stunning films of the year".
 Reviews from IndieWire also described the film as "a beautiful little film about love, about humanity, about one of the many facets of what it means to be African".

 The film won a Jury Prize from the Teddy Award jury at the 65th Berlin International Film Festival and came second in the Panorama Audience Award.

+In a 2024 interview, South Africa producer Steve Markovitz reported that ten years on from its release, Stories of our Lives continued to get booked for festivals, other screenings, and Video-on-Demand, continuing to earn money.